javadoug/swizzle-params/README.md

 # swizzle-params
-An opinionated approach to managing application configuration parameters.
+opinionated approach to managing application configuration parameters
 ---
 [![Build Status][build-status]](https://travis-ci.org/javadoug/swizzle-params)
 [![Coverage Status][cover-status]](https://coveralls.io/github/javadoug/swizzle-params?branch=master)
 ![License](https://img.shields.io/badge/license-MIT-lightgray.svg)
 ---

-Declare parameters in .json files and then import/require the parameters into code.
+- Define parameters in *.json files which you import/require in your code.
+- Document parameters and where they are used in swizzle.json file.
-Use swizzle to document the parameters and change the parameter values.
+- Use swizzle cli to manage the parameter values to prompt user as needed.

-The goal of this project is to
+Features / Benefits

-    • capture all application configuration parameters into a single location in the app,
+- document all application configuration parameters in a single location in the app
+- store/use parameter values in files outside of source control
+- prompt user for needed parameters as part of setup
+- promote standardization for writing setup scripts
-    • reduce the need to swizzle source code files and
+- reduce the need to swizzle source code files
-    • promote some standardization for writing setup scripts.

 ## Requires
 Node.js > v4.8.9 - build fails because the ES6 {nameValue} spread is not supported